-Ohio A. Philip Randolph Institute (APRI) v.
+Ohio A. Philip Randolph Institute (APRI) et al. v.
 Husted

 As part of its annual voter roll maintenance process required by the National Voter Registration Act, the Ohio Secretary of State was cancelling the registrations of voters who voted infrequently.
 Specifically this purge protocol, the “Supplemental Process,” targeted voters who did not vote in two consecutive federal elections, and sent them a notice asking them to inform the Secretary of State that they had not changed address since they last voted.
 If a voter did not respond and did not engage in voter activity for the subsequent four years, the voter’s registration would be cancelled with no further notice.
 Voters purged as a result of this process often did not see or understand the notice, and did not realize they had been purged.
 They learned of their purged status only when they came to the polls to vote in a subsequent election and were informed that they were not registered.
 At this point, they were forced to vote provisionally—a vote that does not count when the voter is not registered.